NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 ## Project Description:

 ## Data:
-We still didn't get our dataset, so we will update it in a few days.
+We are still looking for our dataset, so we will update it in a few days.

 # CRISP-DM Process:
 Cross-industry standard process for data mining, known as CRISP-DM, is an open standard process model that describes common approaches used by data mining experts.
 It is the most widely-used analytics model.